 Brand marketers know the benefits that cooperative marketing delivers to local partners and franchisees.
 However, they often fail to convey those benefits to their partners.
 This is a major reason that affiliates aren't using more of that $14Bn in the first place.
 If you don't tell your local partners what great things they can get out of the co-op program, they won't remember them.
 Local affiliates have to focus on generating sales or making payroll; you can't blame them if they don't think about the co-op program as much as you do.
 So spread the word!

-Here a few important things to consider when promoting the value of your co-op program:
+Here are a few important things to consider when promoting the value of your co-op program:

 - Consolidate all co-op program details into a simple package that local partners can decipher quickly